GAMING IN CHINA

 Gold Farmers in China

-According to figures from the China Internet Centre, nearly $1.7 billion of make- believe currencies were traded in China in 2008 and the number of gamers who play to earn and trade credits are on the rise.
-It is estimated that 80 percent of all gold farmers are in China and with the largest internet population in the world there are thought to be 100,000 full-time gold farmers in the country.
+According to figures from the China Internet Centre, nearly $1.7 billion of make- believe currencies were traded in China in 2008 and the number of gamers who played to earn and trade credits were on the rise.
+It was estimated that 80 percent of all gold farmers in the world at that time were in China. home of the largest internet population in the world.
 [The Guardian]

-There are an estimated 400,000 gold farmers out there, mostly in China and other east Asian nations such as Vietnam.
+There were an estimated 400,000 gold farmers worldwide in the late 2000s.
+They were mostly in China and other east Asian nations such as Vietnam.
 According to researchers at Manchester University gold farming was a $711 million a year business in 2008.
-The Internet is filled with advertisements from small companies auctioning off weapons and products.
-Shanghai-based 5173.com which specializes in gold farming transactions has over 3 million registered users.
-In China there are hundreds---maybe thousands---of online gaming factories, maybe employing as many as 100,000 full time paid gamers, and possibly a million part timers.
+The Internet was filled with advertisements from small companies auctioning off weapons and products.
+Shanghai-based 5173.com which specialized in gold farming transactions had over 3 million registered users.
+In China there were hundreds — maybe thousands — of online gaming factories, maybe employing as many as 100,000 full time paid gamers, and possibly a million part timers.
 Many operate with a few computers in abandoned warehouses or internet cafes.

 Customers can pay a company like 5173.com $450 to advance from Level 1 to Level 70, the highest in World of Warcraft or can hire a gold farmer directly, a practice called power leveling, to advance them to higher levels.
 Some game owners accuse gold farming businesses as being illegal.
 Virtual factories tend to operate quietly to avoid paying taxes.

-There are an estimated 4 million gold farmer customers, mostly in Europe, North America and Japan.
-Typical customer include gamers who love the games but because of jobs and family don’t have the time to earn “virtual gold.”
+There were an estimated 4 million gold farmer customers, mostly in Europe, North America and Japan in the late 2000s.
+Typical customers include gamers who loved the games but because of jobs and family didn’t have the time to earn “virtual gold.”
 They might send $44 for a World of War horse or $71 for 5,000 gold pieces that can be used to buy a variety of weapons and accessories.

 Chinese Gold Farmers at Work